aximbr/kaggle_light/README.md

 # kaggle_light
 Experiments with IA using containers

-For your enviroment variables , save them on file devcontainer.env under .devcontainer folder
+For your enviroment variables (including KAGGLE_KEY and KAGGLE_USERNAME)), save them on file devcontainer.env inside .devcontainer folder